rose84/nava-solutions/content/products/download-nava-certus.md

 +++
-title = "Download Nava Certus Trail" heroText = "Fill out the form below and you will receive an email reply with your free trail." heroBg = "hero-migration.jpg" draft = false showthedate = false
+  title = "Download Nava Certus" heroText = "Before you download your copy of Nava Certus, please take a moment to fill out the following information.
+Your download link will be emailed to you as soon as you confirm your email address." draft = false showthedate = false
 +++

 {{% container tag="section" class="content-block" %}}